berlin2809/MOBILE-SALES-DATA/README.md

 Copy
 Edit

-🏁 How to Use
+## 🚀 How to Use

-1. Clone or download the repository.
+1. Download `mobilesales_dashboard.pbix`
-2. Open `.pbix` file(s) in Power BI Desktop.
+2. Open in Power BI Desktop
-3. Review the visuals or connect your own dataset.
-4. Use slicers to interact with different views of the data.
+3. Use slicers to filter by brand, region, or time period

 📸 Preview